giuliacolombo01/challenge3/README.md

 `main1.cpp` solves the iterative algorithm in the same way of the previous one, but now there's no input by the user.

-`scalability.sh` compiles and executes the program with a different number of processors (PROCS) on a grid of dimesion N. These parameters can be changed in the code by the user.
+`scalability.sh` compiles and executes the program with a different number of processors (PROCS) on a grid of dimension N. These parameters can be changed in the code by the user.

 `plot.py` creates two graphs to see the execution time and the L2-norm in function of the number of processors.

 ## Second code - how to run

-To compile this code, to run all the test and to create the two plot you have to do (in this order):
+To compile this code, to run all the tests and to create the two plots you have to do (in this order):
 ```bash
    mpicxx -fopenmp -o main1 main1.cpp
 ```
 This compiles the code and creates the executable.
+Then:

 ```bash
   mkdir data
 ```
 This creates the directory for the data.
+At last:

 ```bash
   ./scalability.sh